ERR0RW0LF/Project-Chaos/README.md

 - Kali Linux
 - etc.

-easy switch between different OSes because of the Lite version of the CM5 board.
+It is easy to switch between different OSes because of the Lite version of the CM5 board.

 ## Progress